Juliusz Słowacki: Last years

 Słowacki's tombstone at Montmartre was designed by his friend and executor of his last will, painter Charles Pétiniaud-Dubos; it did not weather the passage of time well however, and in 1851 a new, similar tombstone was put in place, this one designed by Polish sculptor Władysław Oleszczyński.
 In 1927 Słowacki's remains were moved to Wawel Cathedral in Poland, but an empty grave still remains at Montmartre.

 Work

 Słowacki was a prolific writer; his collected works (Dzieła wszystkie) were published in 17 volumes.
 His legacy includes 25 dramas and 253 works of poetry.
 He wrote in many genres: dramas, lyrical poems, literary criticism, letters, journals and memoirs, fragments of two novels, and a political brochure; he was also a translator.
 His letters to his mother are among the finest letters in all Polish literature.

-Although the majority of his works were in Polish, he tried his hand at several works in French language (Le roi de Landawa, Beatrice Cenci).
+Although the majority of his works were in Polish, he tried his hand at several works in French language (Le roi de Landawa, Beatrix Cenci).
 Many of his works were published only posthumously, often under arbitrary titles, as Słowacki never named them himself.
 He also left notes on works that he never began or never completed.
 Słowacki is also considered the father of modern Polish drama.